top of page

 Strokkur hot spring eruption

 The Geysir hot spring is part of the geothermal field in Haukadalur valley in South Iceland, quite close to the entrance to the Kjalvegur road leading to the Highland.
 It has been active for 10.000 years, although the earliest accounts of hot springs in Haukadalur only date back to 1294.
-Geysir is a capricious hot spring, sometimes active, sometimes not.
+Geysir is an irregular hot spring, sometimes active, sometimes not.
 Its earliest mention was due to significant changes in the area's landscape following a mighty earthquake.
 Ever since, seismic activities have been carefully documented, and the geothermal field in Haukadalur has been closely monitored.

 Geysir is in the South Region on the Map of Iceland